kushtrimm/kushtrimm.github.io/hosting-my-first-blog/index.md

 brew install hugo
 ```

-Note: hugo--0.111.3.arm64_ventura.bottle.tar.gz was installed

-When hugo is installed you can use command line: hugo.
-Try it with hugo --help to list all the options that you can use.
+Once Hugo is installed, you can use the command line by running hugo.
+Try running hugo --help to list all the options you can use.

 ## Create a first static hugo website

-First I create two repositories in git :
+I created two repositories in git:

 - username.github.io - this repository will be used to host the public contect
 - username_blog_src - this repository with be used to host the source code and it will be private repo

+{{< admonition tip "Tip" false >}}
+Please switch username with your github username
+{{< /admonition >}}

 run the following in terminal